Toshio Suzuki

+Toshio Suzuki (鈴木 敏夫, Suzuki Toshio) is a Japanese film producer.
+He is a founder, chairman, and former president of Studio Ghibli.

 Early life

 Suzuki was born in Nagoya in Aichi Prefecture in 1948.
 In 1967 he enrolled at Keio University and graduated with a degree in literature in 1972.

 Career

+1970s: Tokuma Shoten

 His professional career started at Tokuma Shoten, joining the company shortly after graduation.
 He was assigned to the planning department of Asahi Geino, entertainment, magazine, where he was responsible for the manga coverage page.
 Here he had a long anticipated meeting with cartoonist Shigeru Sugiura.
-In 1973 he became the editor of the magazine's supplement Comic & Comic (コミック&コミック, komiku & komiku), for which he worked with and befriended film directors, such as Sadao Nakajima, Eiichi Kudo and Teruo Ishii, as well as animators and manga artists, like Osamu Tezuka, George Akiyama, Kazuo Kamimura, Hōsei Hasegawa and Shotaro Ishinomori.
+In 1973, he became the editor of the magazine's supplement Comic & Comic (コミック&コミック, komiku & komiku), for which he worked with and befriended film directors, such as Sadao Nakajima, Eiichi Kudo and Teruo Ishii, as well as animators and manga artists, like Osamu Tezuka, George Akiyama, Kazuo Kamimura, Hōsei Hasegawa and Shotaro Ishinomori.
 During a hiatus of the comic supplement he was reassigned to the performing arts feature section of Asahi Geino, for which he covered such varied topics as Bōsōzoku, Japanese motorcycle gangs, and the bombing of the headquarters of Mitsubishi Heavy Industries by the East Asia Anti-Japan Armed Front.
 From this period he has mentioned Sayuri Ichijō as a memorable person.

-In 1975 Suzuki was assigned to the editorial department of the monthly Television Land.
+In 1975, Suzuki was assigned to the editorial department of the monthly Television Land.
 One of the series he worked on is Wakusei Robo Danguard Ace.
 In 1978 he became an editor for the, newly created, monthly magazine Animage, under its first editor-in-chief Hideo Ogata.